A guide for people injured in a motor vehicle accident on or after 1 December 2017

 If the insurer makes a decision about these matters which is averse to you, then you should seek the assistance of a Lawyer to dispute the insurer’s decision.

-If you have any questions about the new Motor Accident Scheme, please feel free to contact us.
+If you have any questions about the new Motor Accident Scheme or Motor Vehicle Accident Compensation, please feel free to contact us.